 The project design breaks up the scale of adjacent buildings, facilitating visual interaction between activities inside and outside of the facility

-Built to a height that is significantly less than what is allowed by zoning regulations
+Right-sized to a height compatible with the surrounding neighborhood, and significantly less than what is allowed by zoning regulations

 Commitment to the Community

-The Convention Center has a decades-long history of community involvement, including public access to more than 100 permanent and rotating works of art on display
+The Convention Center has a 30-year history of community involvement, including partnerships with FareStart and Mary’s Place

 The Addition will expand the Convention Center’s public art program that features Northwest artists and celebrates Seattle’s cultural history